MogliRohitkumar/Asic_Design/README.md

 ## LAB - 6
 ### Objective
+* The objective of this lab project is to build a 5-stage pipelined RISC-V processor by following the detailed lab lectures on the VSDIAT platform.
+* A unique clock signal name should be used by appending your initials to the clock signal name.
+The project will be guided by the recordings available on Cell S1.

 ### Basic RISC-V CPU Micro-Architecture
 * This section will detail the implementation of a simple 3-stage RISC-V core/CPU.
 The core operates through three primary stages: Fetch, Decode, and Execute.